 The flowers, fruits and leaves of wild cherry feed a variety of bees, caterpillars, birds and mammals including blackbird, song thrush, mice and badgers.

-British trees to plant in your garden: 14 native tree ideas
+British trees and shrubs to plant in your garden: 14 native tree ideas

 Trees woods and wildlife